 In 1988 Jewison founded the Canadian Film Centre to develop Canadian talent in film, television, and new media.
 He has been recognized with lifetime achievement awards by both the Directors Guild of Canada and the Directors Guild of America.

 Director, producer, and screenwriter.
-After earning a degree from Hofstra University and doing graduate work in filmmaking at UCLA, Coppola began his film career in the early 1960s as an assistant to prolific producer-director Roger Corman.
-He also wrote or co-wrote a number of screenplays, winning the Oscar® for Writing for 1970's Best Picture, "Patton."
+After earning a degree from Hofstra University and doing graduate work in filmmaking at UCLA, Francis Ford Coppola (b.
+1939) began his film career in the early 1960s as an assistant to prolific producer-director Roger Corman.
+He also wrote or co-wrote a number of screenplays, winning the Oscar for Writing for 1970's Best Picture, Patton.

-To date, Coppola has some 30 writing credits and 30 directing credits and has produced over 70 films and TV series projects.
+To date, Coppola has some 30 writing credits and 30 directing credits on his resumé and has produced over 70 films and TV series projects.
 In addition to numerous other honors, he received a Lifetime Achievement Award from the Directors Guild of America in 1998.

 Future of the Thalberg Award

 The Irving G. Thalberg Memorial Award is one of the highest honors that an individual can receive from the American film community.
 The recipients of the award are recognized for the high quality of their creative contributions to the movie business.
 Since the Thalberg Award is for movie production, the creativity that is celebrated also means box office success and contributions to the business of movies.

 Until 2018, all Thalberg Award recipients had been men.
 That was certainly not surprising in the earlier years of the movie business when movie studios were exclusively run by men.
 Men still hold most of the power in the industry, but we can hope that Kathleen Kennedy's award indicates that the industry is beginning to open up.